-Interfund payable (receivable) primarily reflects pending transfers of cash and assets between funds.
-The more significant activities that flow through this fund may include funds advanced for purposes of optionally redeeming bonds when economically advantageous; funds advanced for loan warehousing; administrative fees receivable and payable between funds; non-operating transfers among the Housing Endowment Fund (Pool 1), the Housing Investment Fund (Pool 2), and the Housing Affordability Fund (Pool 3); and certain mortgage payments received but not yet transferred to their respective funds.
+Interfund payable (receivable) primarily reflects current pending transfers of cash and assets between funds.
+The more significant activities that flow through this fund may include funds advanced for purposes of optionally redeeming bonds when economically advantageous; funds advanced for loan warehousing; administrative fees receivable and payable between funds; non-operating transfers among the Pool 1, the Pool 2, and the Pool 3; and certain mortgage payments received but not yet transferred to their respective funds.